 Modify the last paragraph of 10.26.2 (D3.1 page 22 lines 50-59) as shown:

-When dot11UnsolicitedPADActivated is true, an AP or PCP shall include a Service Hint element or Service Hash element not both for one advertised service, in the same Beacon frame.
+When dot11UnsolicitedPADActivated is true, an AP or PCP shall include a Service Hint element or Service Hash element or both, in the same Beacon frame.
 Each service shall be advertised using either Service Hash element or Service Hint element, but not both, in the same Beacon frame.
 A Service Hint element is used to advertise the presence of one or more services with a probability of false positive as indicated in False Positive Probability Range field of the Service Hint element.
 A Service Hash element is used to advertise the presence of one or more services with a negligible probability of false positive.
-The selection of Service Hash or Service Hint element to advertise a particular service is beyond the scope of this standard.ANQP-SD uses an Advertisement Protocol ID value (ID=5) different from ANQP (Advertisement Protocol ID=0).
-This is to allow the receiving STA to proxy ANQP-SD queries to an Advertisement Server in a BSS, which may be an alternative advertisement server to one used for ANQP, if so required.
-The receiving STA may also directly respond to ANQP-SD queries.
+The selection of Service Hash or Service Hint element to advertise a particular service is beyond the scope of this standard.

 Modify the last paragraph of 10.26.2 (D3.1 page 23 lines 15-21) as shown:

-If the non-AP STA determines that there is a matching service, the non-AP STA may decide to proceed with the solicited PAD procedure (10.26.3 (Solicited PAD procedure)), ANQP-SD procedure (10.26.4 (ANQP-SD procedure), or authentication and association procedure (10.3 (STA authentication and association)) based on the perceived false positive probability and the nature of the service (see the examples in AA.1 (Pre-association discovery usage scenarios)).
+If the non-AP STA determines that there is a matching service, the non-AP STA may decide to proceed with the solicited PAD procedure (10.26.3 (Solicited PAD procedure)), PAD ANQP procedure (10.26.4 (PAD ANQP procedure), or authentication and association procedure (10.3 (STA authentication and association)) based on the perceived false positive probability and the nature of the service (see the examples in AA.1 (Pre-association discovery usage scenarios)).
 The details of this decision are outside the scope of this standard.

 10.26.3 Solicited PAD procedure